imFORZA/gravityforms-idxbroker/readme.txt

 Currently when enabled this plugin will attempt to create a lead in IDX Broker for any form that contains emails, phone, address.
 The form must have at least the email field in order for a lead to be created.
 It will also create a password for the submitter, and send them an email with login information they can use to access IDX to save properties and searches.

-Possible Future Improvements
-* Ability to map fields for each form
-* Support to bulk upload past Gravity Form Entries

 == Installation ==
 * Install Gravity Forms
 * Install this Plugin